-The paper is structured as followed: First, we present our methodology of a systematic literature review and the procedure of deriving a taxonomy of user-centered misinformation interventions (see Section \ref{sec:meth}).
-Then, we present our results, including methodological aspects of analyzed publications such as addressed formats and platforms, applied methods of user studies, sample size and participant details (see Section \ref{sec:methodologicaloverviews}).
-Then we present our taxonomy (see Section \ref{sec:taxo}), distinguishing nine intervention designs, active versus passive user interaction and five points in time at which an intervention can be applied.
-We further discuss typical co-occurrencies of intervention characteristics (see Section \ref{sec:coocc}), and transparency as a specific measure to facilitate users in dealing autonomously with misinformation (see Section \ref{sec:transparen}).
+The paper is structured as follows: First, we present our methodology of a systematic literature review and the procedure of deriving a taxonomy of user-centered misinformation interventions (see Section \ref{sec:meth}).
+Then, we present our results, including methodological aspects of analyzed publications such as addressed formats and platforms, applied methods of user studies, sample size, and participant details (see Section \ref{sec:methodologicaloverviews}).
+Then we present our taxonomy (see Section \ref{sec:taxo}), distinguishing nine intervention designs, active versus passive user interaction, and five points in time at which an intervention can be applied.
+We further discuss transparency as a specific measure to facilitate users in dealing autonomously with misinformation (see Section \ref{sec:transparen}).
 Lastly, we present `nudging' as a concept applied in many extracted publications (see Section \ref{sec:digitnudge}).
-In Section \ref{sec:disc}, we answer our research questions regarding the design of user-centered misinformation interventions, methodological characteristics of existing studies, and the derived trends, open questions and challenges for future research.
+In Section \ref{sec:disc}, we answer our research questions regarding the design of user-centered misinformation interventions, methodological characteristics of existing studies, and the derived trends, open questions, and challenges for future research.